ksanchez1234/ksanchez1234/README.md

 <p> My name is <strong>Karina</strong>. </p>
 <br>
 <p> I am a student at Southern New Hampshire University. </p>
-<p> Interested in optaining my BA in Computer Science and learning more
+<p> Interested in obtaining my BA in Computer Science and learning more
 about the programming world 🌱. </p>
 <p> My current skills consist of software development, databases, and programming languages like JavaScript, Python, HTML, and C++. </p>
 <p> 💞️ Seeking new opportunities to grow my skills and be able to contribute in a team environment. </p>